by Andrea M. Darcy

 It’s also linked to addictions such as gambling, internet addiction, or alcoholism, all of which just deepen the shame factor.

 Why do you always need more time no matter how busy you feel?
 It might be that you have just never learned how to recognise and set priorities and goals.
 Or you just were never given a good role model of time management.
 This can be something a few sessions with a good coach can sort.

-It’s more likely, though, that your inability to get things done is connected to low self-esteem or negative thoughts that have created a low mood cycle that makes it hard to get ahead.
-These are things a CBT therapist or counsellor is better equipped to help with.
+It’s more likely, though, that your inability to get things done is connected to low self-esteem.
+Or to negative thoughts that have created a low mood cycle that makes it hard to get ahead.

-If your procrastination is causing you depression over just the occasional bad mood, and you feel you suffer ‘fuzzy’ thinking, it could be that a trauma is behind your procrastination.
+If your procrastination is causing you depression over just the occasional bad mood, and you suffer ‘fuzzy’ thinking?
+It could be that a trauma is behind your procrastination.
 It’s hard to get things done if you are in a state of emotional shock or your mind is hijacked by post traumatic shock disorder (PTSD).
-If this sounds like you, it’s a good idea to book a session with a counsellor or psychotherapist.
-Sometimes the very act of sharing a traumatic experience in a trusting environment can greatly alleviate your lack of focus.

 Still feel it’s something else?
 Look into Adult ADHD, which has symptoms that are slightly different than ADHD in children and is a rising concern.

 2. “I don’t have time for my friends/family/a relationship”.

 We all are given the exact same amount of days, hours, and minutes.
 And yet some of us manage to have really big jobs and great relationships.
 While others of us have a regular job, but feel so busy we decide we can’t invest in relationships.
 Is it really a time issue?